-In some way or another, every Modest Mouse record is about traveling.
-The band’s most recent efforts have been mostly about personal journeys in a sense, though car imagery still abounds (I recall hearing “Fire It Up” on NPR’s ‘Car Talk‘ as a matter of fact), but from the beginning, the band had mastered the art of writing a road album.
+Every Modest Mouse record is a travelogue.
+Many of them have been mostly about personal journeys in a sense, though car imagery still abounds (“Fire It Up” was once played on NPR’s Car Talk), but from the beginning, the band had mastered the art of writing a road album.
 Interstate 8 and This is a Long Drive For Someone With Nothing To Think About unfolded like long, desolate stretches of highway in middle America, while 2000’s The Moon and Antarctica was more like a slow and violent trek toward the edge of the world.
-While each of the band’s output has ample argument for being their best (especially the first three), The Lonesome Crowded West is the most amazing journey, a drunken, violent 74 minute Odyssey through Podunk outposts and trailer parks, parking lots and novelty beverage stands.
+The most epic of these journeys is The Lonesome Crowded West, a drunken, violent 74-minute Odyssey through Podunk outposts and trailer parks, parking lots and novelty soft-drink stands.

-Long before “Float On” made Modest Mouse a household name, a few select commercial radio DJs were spinning “Polar Opposites,” a song surprisingly catchy and upbeat for having such a depressing chorus: “I’m trying to drink away the part of the day that I cannot sleep away.”
+Long before “Float On” made Modest Mouse a household name, a few select commercial radio DJs were spinning “Polar Opposites,” a song surprisingly immediate and upbeat for having such a defeatist chorus: “I’m trying to drink away the part of the day that I cannot sleep away.”
 And though after all the violent outbursts, excessive drinking, crashing planes and claustrophobia, there’s little redemption to speak of, the band nonetheless has a good laugh about religion in the end.
 Brock ruminates, “trying to figure out which stack they’re going to stuff us atheists into” on “Styrofoam Boots/ It’s All Nice On Ice, Alright,” an irreverent hoedown that leaves the album on a high note, fun, but still dark and cynical as ever.